isomerpages/moe-kentridgesec/_school-information/Code of Conduct.md

 •	Hair must be short and neat at all times.
 No outlandish hairstyles are allowed.<br>
 •	The fringe must not cover the eyebrows.
 Hair must not touch the ears or shirt collar.
 Long sideburns are not allowed.<br>
 •	Hair must be of its natural colour and not tinted or dyed.<br>
-•	Boys must be clean-shaven.
+•	Boys must be **clean-shaven**.
 Facial Hair such as a moustache, long sideburns or beard is not allowed.<br>
-•	No bracelets, rings, necklaces, chains or wristbands (including religious items) are to be worn with the school uniform.<br>
+•	**No bracelets, rings, necklaces, chains or wristbands (including religious items)** are to be worn with the school uniform.<br>
 •	Boys are not allowed to wear earrings or ear studs.